Home

 Description:

-The Kano Model is used to visually model the customer provided characteristics versus the level of satisifaction each characteristic delivers.
-It is used after gathering the Voice of the Customer (VOC) phase.
-It is often used in A DFSS project and works with Quality Functional Deployment (QFD).
+The Kano Model is used to visually model the customer provided characteristics versus the level of satisfaction each characteristic delivers.
+It is a product development and customer satisfaction tool that categorizes customer preferences.

 Objective:

-• Dissatisfying - annoying features - avoided characteristics
+• Dissatisfying - annoying features - avoided characteristics (aka reverse quality)

 • Customer needs - reasonable expectations - performing features